Leadership

 Board Member

-Stephen H. Simon is the founder of Simon Equity Partners, LLC and has been a managing member since January 2007.
+Steve Simon is the founder of Simon Equity Partners, LLC and has been a managing member since January 2007.
 From February 1997 to December 2006, he served as president and chief executive officer of Melvin Simon & Associates, Inc., a privately-held real estate and investment company.
-Stephen serves on the board of directors of the Pacers Basketball Corporation, Yes To, Inc. and Coalision, Inc. He is a director for the Herbert Simon Family Foundation and serves on the boards of two other nonprofits besides CILTI: Conscious Alliance and HeadCount.
+Steve serves on the board of directors of the Pacers Basketball Corporation, Yes To, Inc. and Coalision, Inc. He is a director for the Herbert Simon Family Foundation and serves on the boards of two other nonprofits besides CILTI: Conscious Alliance and HeadCount.

 Andrew Stokely